Horizontal-org/tellaweb/README.md

 > This documentation only covers instructions to deploy a Tella Web instance.
 To learn about Tella features [see here](https://tella-app.org/docs) and to learn about how to manage and operate your Tella Web instance [see here](https://tella-app.org/tella-web/#set-up-your-project-on-your-server)

 ## System requirements (recommended)
-These are our *recommended* system requirements.
+These are our *minimum* system requirements.
  - RAM: 4GB
  - DISK: 10GB
 > For disk space, the data stored in Tella Web is in the same server, so consider monitoring server storage and adding space if needed.
 Tella Web should still function on less resources. _If you are running Tella Web on a server with less resources than our recommended set up, we would love to hear about your experience :D_

+For *recommended* system requirements it depends on how much data you intend to have but a good role of thumb would be to have almost the same amount of free space that used space.

 We don't have any particular recomendation about hosting providers for Tella Web: this is a pretty straightforward application so it should work anywhere you can install Docker.
 If you experience any issues please [contact us](https://tella-app.org/contact-us).